oj002/ReVision/README.md

 ### Fast runtime.
 First compiling to c and taking advantage of the gcc's optimizer.
 Later compiling to llvm with custom optimizations.
+Directly target a processor and compile to a boatable application.

 ### Low-level support.